cameron-terry/chess-feed/README.md

 ## about

-chess-feed is a demo of a web-based search filter for my chess games, built using React.
+chess-feed is a demo of a web-based search filter for my chess games built with React.

 ## background